delma12/AMS/README.md

 Apprentice Management System

-Install:
-- pip install fastapi uvicorn sqlalchemy pydantic passlib jinja2
-- pip install python-multipart
+A system where regualr users have access to apprentice page and logout ability.
+They can create, only edit their own entries, read all records but cannot delete.
+Admin users on the otherhand can delete, create, update and read other apprentices and all the users.

+Admin credentials:
+Username: admin
+Password: adminpassword

-- pip install bcrypt
+Install: pip install -r requirements.txt

-Run: uvicorn main:app --reload
+Run: python main.py or uvicorn main:app --reload

+Tests can be run with python -m pytest